marcmesafervfx/MMF_Hou_AutoColorNode/README.md

-# 🚀 Automatic Node Color By Naming Convention (Houdini Tool)
+# 🚀 Automatic Node Color By Naming Convention

 This tool automatically **assigns colors to Houdini nodes based on their naming convention**.
 It listens to node creation and renaming events inside the `/obj` context and applies a consistent visual coding system using keywords embedded in node names.